douqingyu/LCC_Campground_Operations_Tracking_System/README.md

-# Lincoln Community Campground Issue Tracker
+# Lincoln Community Campground Operations Analytics System
 # Setup and Usage Guide

-This guide will show you how to set up and use the Lincoln Community Campground (LCC) Issue Tracker application.
+This guide will show you how to set up and use the Lincoln Community Campground (LCC) Operations Analytics System.

 ## System Requirements